 4. Many cases of financial malfeasance involve misrepresentation to mislead boards of directors and/or investors.
 Identify the instances of misrepresentation in the Enron, Arthur Andersen, and WorldCom cases discussed in this chapter.
 Who was to benefit, and who was being misled?
-Additional information on each case is included in Chapter 9 of the Sixth edition of the text, which is available in the digital archive for the Seventh edition (see www.cengagebrain.com/brooksanddunn)
+Additional information on each case is included in Chapter 9 of the sixth edition of the text, which is available in the Digital Resources for the eighth edition (see www.cengagebrain.com).